Ignite yourself. Illuminate ideas. Inspire others.

 Where does SPARK live?

-We're using two different apps, Slack and Ginger.
+We're using an app called Slack.
 Slack is an organized realtime chat app which allows us to have specific discussion channels, create posts, participate in private groups, send direct messages, and search any and all content.
-Similarly, Ginger is a (nice looking) forum-like app but enables more long-form discussion and a different way of organizing / archiving.
-(Both are mobile friendly or have an app!)
+(It even has a phone app for iOS & Android!)

 Who all is a part of SPARK?